torvalds/linux/Documentation/mm/damon/design.rst

 DAMON consolidates these implementations in a layer called DAMON Operations Set, and defines the interface between it and the upper layer.
-The upper layer is dedicated for DAMON's core logics including the mechanism for control of the monitoring accruracy and the overhead.
+The upper layer is dedicated for DAMON's core logics including the mechanism for control of the monitoring accuracy and the overhead.

 Hence, DAMON can easily be extended for any address space and/or available hardware features by configuring the core logic to use the appropriate